Council Tax Reforms

 The Council Tax goes towards providing all of the services provided by the County Council, the District Council, the Police Force, the Fire & Rescue Service and local Parish Councils.
 It is not a direct charge for any particular services you may or may not receive.

-Sedgemoor District Council only retains 9% (an average of £135 per year, per household) of the total collected to run the services it is responsible for.
+Sedgemoor District Council only retains 9.5p in the £ of the total collected to run the services it is responsible for.
 The rest of the money collected is paid over to Somerset County Council, the Police, the Fire Service and parishes.

-With the 9% of the Council Tax it retains, Sedgemoor District Council provides the following services:
+With the 9.5p in the £ of the Council Tax it retains, Sedgemoor District Council provides the following services: